DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 There is one lane for the JavaScript **thread**.

-Lanes on the top are **runtime activities** that may add extra latency to your request, currently these are garbage collector activities.
+Lanes on the top are garbage collector **runtime activities** that may add extra latency to your request.
 {{< /programming-lang >}}
 {{< programming-lang lang="php" >}}
 See [prerequisites](#prerequisites) to learn how to enable this feature for PHP.